des4maisons/des4maisons.ca/website/_posts/2016-02-17-lessons-from-a-dev-image-journey.markdown

 Together, Vagrant and Packer proved to be just what I needed for that project.
 So, at this point you might think that my quest for reproducible development environments was at an end.
-To be sure, Vagrant, through its powerful abstraction, largly frees developers from the constant, ancillary task of coaxing dependencies into submission.
+To be sure, Vagrant, through its powerful abstraction, largely frees developers from the constant, ancillary task of coaxing dependencies into submission.
 It has truly changed how the industry develops applications.

-But the phrase "works on my machine" had not been elimitated from the cosmic background of software develompent.
+But the phrase "works on my machine" had not been eliminated from the cosmic background of software development.
 Its usage continued to sour developer-sysadmin relationships.
 Vagrant may have been the holy grail of development environments, but it did little to transition code from a developer's laptop to production.
 The development and